sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Consistent integer hashing (Craig Citro).

+ * Unit of least precision for RR and RDF (Robert Bradshaw) -- New function {{{ulp()}}} to get the unit of least precision for a real number defined using RR or RDF.
+The unit of least precision for such a number is the weight of its least significant bit.
+Unless the number in question is exactly a power of two, it is gap between this number and the next closest distinct number that can be represented.

 == Build ==

  * 64-bit OSX (Michael Abshoff) -- Fixed 64-bit OSX build support for f2c, added 64-bit OSX build support for tachyon, added 64-bit OSX build support for flintqs, and added persistent Sage 64-bit building switch on OSX and Solaris.